Indecent Images Solicitors

 Section 1 of the Protection of Children Act 1978 created offences in relation to the taking, making, distributing, showing, publication and possession of indecent images of children.
 These offences are triable either way but are predominantly heard in the Crown Court.

 It is an offence for a person to take, permit to be taken, or make any indecent photograph(s), or pseudo-photograph(s), of a child.
 In addition to this, it is also an offence to possess, distribute, or publish such indecent images with a view of them being distributed or shown to another.

-For the purposes of Protection of Children Act, a person is said to have distributed an indecent image if he/she parts possession or exposes it, or offers it, to others.
+For the purposes of the Protection of Children Act, a person is said to have distributed an indecent image if he/she parts possession or exposes it, or offers it, to others.

 It is a defence to show that the person accused had a legitimate reason for distributing or showing the image, namely in a court or law enforcement context, or that the person had not seen the image themselves and did not know, nor had course, to suspect them to be indecent.

-Our indecent images solicitors have a wealth of experience in dealing with all types of sexual offences.
 There are indecent images sentencing guidelines to assist lawyers and the judiciary in determining how serious your case may be viewed.
 Our indecent images solicitors will explain the guidelines specific to your case in detail with you.
 Indecent image cases are now categorised into levels A, B, and C, depending on the nature of the image, the age of the child depicted, and the volume of the images.

 Cases regarding the possession of indecent images of children are sensitive and distressing.
-Our indecent images solicitors aim to alleviate your concerns by managing the process from the outset in a non-judgmental way.
+Our indecent images lawyers aim to alleviate your concerns by managing the process from the outset in a non-judgmental way.
 Our primary aim is to achieve the best result for you as an individual.